A simple guide to your mortgage statement

 What can I do if my mortgage is under the Deeds Safe Service and my balance has increased?

-If your mortgage operates under this scheme, you should ensure that you maintain the small balance by paying any amounts due as set out in your statement.
-If the balance carried forward shown on your statement has increased due to any unpaid insurance, interest or fees in previous years, please contact us to discuss this and arrange to reduce the balance back to a small amount.
+If you have a mortgage under this scheme, make sure you maintain the small balance by paying any amounts due, as set out in your statement.
+If the balance carried forward shown on your statement has increased due to any unpaid insurance, interest or fees in previous years, please contact us.
+Our team can help you arrange to reduce the balance back to a small amount.

-It’s recommended that you regularly review whether the Deeds Safe Service continues to meet your needs.
-You can repay the outstanding balance and close your mortgage account if you no longer require this service.
-If you’d like to do this, please contact us so we can let you know the exact amount that you need to pay.
-We suggest that you seek professional advice to discuss your options.
+You should regularly review whether the Deeds Safe Service meets your needs.
+You can repay the outstanding balance and close your mortgage account if you don’t need this service anymore.
+If you’d like to do this, please contact us so we can let you know the exact amount you need to pay.
+It might be a good idea to get some professional advice to discuss your options.

-Is there anywhere I can receive independent advice on my mortgage payments?
+Is there anywhere I can receive independent financial advice on my mortgage payments?

-• Citizens Advice www.citizensadvice.org.uk.
+Citizens Advice.
 They provide free, independent, confidential and impartial advice.